Juha Pentikäinen

 Juha Pentikäinen (born 26 February 1940) is a professor emeritus of the Department of Religious Studies at the University of Helsinki and a professor of northern ethnography at the University of Lapland and the Institute for Northern Culture in Helsinki.
-With a field-work oriented approach to the study of religious traditions he is especially interested in the oral history of languages, religions and cultures.
+With a fieldwork oriented approach to the study of religious traditions, he is especially interested in the oral history of languages, religions and cultures.

 Research

 He has research interests in religious traditions in the Finnish culture, and their psychological effects on humans.
 Along with many guest professorships, he has appeared to speak at over 100 Universities in numerous different countries.
 Based upon his work, other professors (i.e. Veikko Anttonen and Nils G. Holm) in his field have analyzed his approach towards the studies of religion.

 Recognition and publications

 He is recipient of many awards and honors including the 3rd honorary medal of the international society for research for the lifetime career as the scholar of shamanism in 1999.
 His publications since 1960 include 30 books, 250 scholarly articles, and 15 films.
 In 1995 he was nominated to membership of the Finnish Academy of Science and Letters.
 He is most known for his book Kalevala Mythology, which is an in-depth analysis of Elias Lönnrot's epic Kalevala.
 He analyzes both the career background and life of Lönnrot.
-Then he analyzes the epic, and the differences between the two versions that Lonnrot wrote.
+Then he analyzes the epic, and the differences between the two versions that Lönnrot wrote.
 He reveals the flaws within the epic and presents the argument that the epic instilled a spirit of national romanticism within the Finnish society, which makes it so significant to the Finnish culture.